 One benefit of being a gig worker is the work-life balance.
-Since the freelancer picks and chooses what jobs they want to work, this provides a great amount of flexibility in their schedule.
+Since freelancers pick and choose what jobs they want, this provides great flexibility in their schedules.
 As mentioned in a previous blog, a healthy work-life balance is one of the keys to success.
 Being constantly under stress can cause anyone to be demoralized and will eventually lead to burnout and negative emotions.

 Freelancing Isn’t Easy!

-Freelancers in a gig economy have to constantly be searching for their next gig.
+Freelancers in a gig economy have to constantly search for their next gig.
 A common problem in the freelancing world is how to keep productivity high.
 For some, having the absolute freedom of choosing their work-life balance is too much to handle.
 Freelancers can often get into a state of laziness and plateau with their work and their motivation.
 Another problem with freelancing is the danger of social isolation.
 In the typical office setting, you have co-workers around you to interact with.
-In addition to interacting with co-workers, finding mentors and people to look up to can be crucial to the professional development of a person.
-These mentors and older figures help shape the younger generation of employees under them and can push someone from a good to great employee.
+In addition to interacting with co-workers, finding mentors and people to look up to can be crucial to a person’s professional development.
+These mentors and older figures help shape the younger generation of employees under them and can push someone from a good to the great employee.
 With freelancing, it is harder to find these types of people who are willing and readily available to help.

 The Gig Economy and the Security Industry

 One big industry that the gig economy employs is the security guard business.
 Many security guards work for multiple companies, searching for their next gig.
-If you are a business owner, it can be difficult to keep track of all the guards and their availabilities.
+It can be difficult to keep track of all the guards and their availabilities if you are a business owner.
 With Celayix’s program suite, you no longer have to worry about these issues.
 With Celayix Scheduler, reduce your scheduling effort as much as 95% with an easy to use, advanced scheduling tools for building, managing, and communicating schedules with your employees.
 There is even a built in geofencing feature so that guards cannot check-in to a site when they are at home.
 In addition to geofencing, business owners can utilize Celayix AI to automatically build an optimized schedule.
 With the smartest rules-based system in employee scheduling software, you can focus on what really matters.